Give us a missed call on

 Net GST payable = ₹36,000 – ₹18,000 = ₹18,000

 This method ensures that taxes are levied only on the value added and not multiple times.
-This example of ITC claim under GST clearly explains how it lessens tax burdens and encourages compliance.
+This example of ITC claim under GST clearly explains how it reduces the cascading effect of taxes and encourages compliance.

 What are the Input Tax Credit rules?